-In some instances, your pet mice may be indirectly attracting some predatory animals into your house.
-Due to mice being tiny, predators view them as an easy meal because they can be captured easily.
+In some instances, your pet mice may indirectly attract predatory animals into your house.
+Due to mice being tiny, predators view them as easy meals because they can be captured easily.
 When a predator nearby smells the pet mice in your home, it can be encouraged to come to look for them.

-There are times you may keep wondering why the neighbor’s cat is frequenting your home.
+Sometimes you may wonder why the neighbor’s cat is frequenting your home.
 The reason could be it has either spotted your pet mice or caught their scent.
-The cat could get into your home with the hopes of making a small meal out of them.
+The cat could get into your home, hoping to make a small meal out of them.
 Some breeds of dogs will also eat small animals such as mice.

-The worst animal that you will never want to get attracted to your home is a snake.
+A snake is the worst animal you will ever want to get attracted to your home.
 Snakes are predators and will eat just about anything, including mice.

 Do Pet Mice Attract other Rodents into the House?

 Different types of rodent species do not get along with each other.
-I had earlier mentioned that rats and mice do not coexist in one place.
-This goes for all other types of rodents.
+I mentioned earlier that rats and mice do not coexist in one place.
+This goes for all different types of rodents.
 You do not have to be concerned about your pet mice attracting other rodents into your home.
 Pet mice do not deter other rodents from entering your home.
-You must keep your house as rodent as free as possible.
+You must keep your house as rodents as accessible as possible.

 A notable thing about rodents is that each species has a distinct smell.
-Mice have a different scent, and it is one reason why they do not interact with rats or any other type of rodent species.
-When different rodent species are put together, they will end up fighting, with one killing the other.
+Mice have a different scent, which is one reason they do not interact with rats or any other type of rodent species.
+When different rodent species are put together, they will fight, killing one another.